plancksecurity/planck-proxy/README.md

 positional arguments:
   {decrypt}             Mode
-  settings_file         Route for the "settings.json" file.
+  settings_file         Route for the "settings.json" file

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  Route for the file to analyze.
-  -l LOGLEVEL, --loglevel LOGLEVEL
+  -h, --help            Show this help message and exit -f FILE, --file FILE  Route for the file to analyze -l LOGLEVEL, --loglevel LOGLEVEL
-                        Set log legvel, default is INFO.
+                        Set log legvel, default is INFO
 ```

 ### settings_file

 This file provides the settings for the planck proxy.
 This is an example for the settings:

 ```